rtib/puppet-cassandra/README.md

 #### Cassandra 3.x JVM options

 The default behaviour will control the `jvm.options` file of Cassandra 3.x installations.
-The defined type `cassandra::jvm_option_set` resource takes parameters `options`, `properties` and `advancedruntimeoptions` and add the settings to the `jvm.options` file.
+The defined type `cassandra::jvm_option_set` resource takes parameters `options`, `sizeoptions`, `properties` and `advancedoptions` and add the settings to the `jvm.options` file.

 The main class is taking the parameter `cassandra::jvm_option_sets` to build instances of `cassandra::jvm_option_set` type.
 This also enables to pass the option sets via hiera to the module.